Consume less, waste less!

 When you’re deciding between suppliers, have a look at their sustainability policy.
 Some will even have a link to their sustainability or ethics policy on their homepage, as they know it can make them stand out from the competition.

-The Ethical Consumer website is also a great source of information about companies and products – see the Ethical Shopping section above.
+The Ethical Consumer website is also a great source of information about companies and products – see the Ethical Shopping box above.
+Eco Stylist provides a really useful guide to sustainable certification and labelling.

 Can you find a local supplier for the product you want?